|

 Gaul, Spain, and Africa.

-and takes him prisoner.
 General distress of the Roman empire.

-AD 260 - The Goths invade the Roman
+AD 260, the Goths invaded the Roman

 Fritigern was a commander of the